Schneider National (SNDR) 16th Annual Wells Fargo Industrials & Materials Conference summary

 16th Annual Wells Fargo Industrials & Materials Conference summary

-Demand has remained generally stable, with some pockets of strength, particularly in production, but capacity is exiting the market rapidly, especially irrational and non-compliant operators.
+Demand has remained generally stable, with some pockets of strength, particularly as production picks up.

-AI is being leveraged for efficiency and differentiation, but effectiveness and industry experience are seen as critical to avoid pitfalls.
+AI is being used to improve efficiency, but effectiveness and deep industry knowledge are seen as critical for long-term success.

 Latest events from Schneider National